Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 1. Start With A Demo Account

 Using a demo account is free, and you can use virtual funds instead of risking your own capital, so it’s an ideal set-up if you are a beginner.
-You can open a spread betting demo account with any broker to test their platform and broker set-up, but more importantly, you can practise trading forex.

 2. Develop Your Spread Betting Strategy

-Don’t try to bet on a live account until you have a consistently profitable spread betting strategy you have tested on a demo account with reliable results.
-It’s essential to have a structure and understanding of the markets to help you find and have confidence in the trading ideas you find.
+Don’t try to bet on a live account until you have a consistently profitable spread betting strategy.
+This should be a strategy you have tested on a demo account with reliable results.

 3. Use Stop Loss Orders

-Adding a stop loss to your bets will help limit your losses and safeguard against sudden movements against your position.
-If you trade without one, and a price spike hits your bet, you could lose much more capital than you intended, so it’s best to be safe than sorry.
+If you trade without one, and a price spike hits your bet, you could lose much more capital than you intended.
+I always recommend being safe, rather than sorry.

 4. Start Small

 When you start a live account, you are both excited to earn money and anxious about losing it.
 So, I recommend starting with the minimum stake size when transitioning from a demo account to a live one.
-This small start allows you to have skin in the game but lowers your risk of the amount you may lose.
-Over time, as you build experience and confidence, you can scale your bet sizes as you please.

 5. Focus On A Few Currency Pairs To Begin With

-There are over 70+ currency pairs to spread bet on, giving you lots of opportunities to profit from, however, it is best to choose 2-3 currency pairs to focus on and work with them.
-It will allow you to become familiar with the personalities, patterns, and average trading ranges of the pairs.
-A few solid pairs to begin with are EUR/USD, GBP/USD, and USD/JPY, as these have high liquidity and tight spreads.
+There are over 70+ currency pairs to spread bet on, giving you lots of opportunities to profit.
+However, it is best to choose 2-3 currency pairs to focus on and work with them.

 Key Takeaways

-• The direction, size and spread are the key components of a financial spread bet
+- The direction, size and spread are the key components of a financial spread bet.

-• Spread betting is tax-free in the UK
+- Spread betting is tax-free in the UK.

-• You should only choose an FCA-regulated broker if you are in the UK
+- You should only choose an FCA-regulated broker if you are in the UK.

 Ask an Expert